 Since we have a lot of readers from US and Canada, I’m going to be focusing on both markets.

-I have a full review of World Nomads travel insurance for the US, Canada, UK, and Australia but here’s what it comes down to:
+We have a full review of World Nomads travel insurance for the US, Canada, UK, and Australia but here’s what it comes down to:

 - Travel insurance built by travellers instead of old-school insurance suits.